univention/ucsschool-kelvin-rest-api/README.md

 ## Running pre-commit

 The pipeline for this repository has a pre-commit job which prevents code from being merged which does not conform to the pre-commit programs and configuration.
-If you would like to run pre-commit checks before push you can use either pre-commit in a python3.11 environment or use docker.
+You should run pre-commit checks before push you can use either pre-commit in a python3.11 environment or use docker.
+This will save you and your co-workers from having much headache.

 ### Without Docker